node-class-may-2023/ComIT_Node/exercises/css/ex_9.md

   * Set the min width property to 100px
   * Set the min height property to 10px
 * Select all elements with the max class and apply the following styles:
-  * Set the min width property to 200px
+  * Set the max width property to 200px
-  * Set the min height property to 40px
+  * Set the max height property to 40px
 * Select all elements with the center class and apply the following styles:
   * Set the width property to 300px
   * Set margin value to auto for all sides